-Turkey is an excellent country to invest in; the property market in Turkey is still buoyant; the truth is property prices continue to rise although at a slower rate than 2016.
+Turkey is an excellent country to invest in; the property market in Turkey is still buoyant.
+The truth is property prices continue to rise although at a slower rate than in 2016.
 During the year to July 2017, Turkey’s nationwide house price index increased by 11.6%, according to figures released by the Central Bank of the Republic of Turkey (CBRT).
-When adjusted for inflation, house prices rose 1.65%, less than the 4.76% inflation-adjusted year on year price rise during the same period last year.
+When adjusted for inflation, house prices rose 1.65%, less than the 4.76% inflation-adjusted year-on-year price rise during the same period last year.

 Property purchases have continued to rise, with 17% and 25% year-on-year increases in September and October respectively.
 This has been largely fuelled by local demand, which is set to increase next year.
 Backed by President Erdogan, commercial banks have been offering cheaper loans, which have instigated local property demand.
 2016 has seen a 71% increase in mortgaged house sales, accounting for a third of all sales of villas and apartments in Turkey, and this trend is likely to continue through 2017.

 Foreign investors are still buying and the top foreign buyers are Saudi Arabians who topped the list for most foreign property sales and they bought the grand total of 528 properties in Turkey during the month of October in 2017.
 In second place were the Iraqis who bought 344 units, third is the Azerbaijanis bought a total of 278 properties, fourth saw the Kuwaitis investing in 154 units, and in fifth place the Russians bought 125 Turkish homes during October, all the data has been supplied by (TÜİK).